mccright/rrl_staging/OpenSourceTexts/README.md

 By [W. E. B. Du Bois](https://en.wikipedia.org/wiki/W._E._B._Du_Bois) (William Edward Burghardt/W. E. Burghardt Du Bois), (1868-1963)

 Reading Notes: This is a series of essays on race by Du Bois.
-The [Wikipedia summary](https://en.wikipedia.org/wiki/The_Souls_of_Black_Folk) says that it is also "holds an important place in social science as one of the early works in the field of sociology."
+After reading and thinking about it for a while and reading the excellent [Wikipedia summary](https://en.wikipedia.org/wiki/The_Souls_of_Black_Folk) I recommend that every adult should read this book to help add context to their perceptions of society and culture in the U.S.  HDu Bois is a tough, honest historian and careful observer of race relations in the U.S.  The [Wikipedia summary](https://en.wikipedia.org/wiki/The_Souls_of_Black_Folk) says that this book also "holds an important place in social science as one of the early works in the field of sociology."
+It is a complicated book, that, if you are interested at all, but are hesitating, I recommend that you read the [Wikipedia summary](https://en.wikipedia.org/wiki/The_Souls_of_Black_Folk), as it is far, far, better than anything that I could produce about this volume.

 Wikipedia Summary: https://en.wikipedia.org/wiki/The_Souls_of_Black_Folk